skalola/mlb-scores/README.md

 ## Objective
 The goal of this exercise is to demonstrate that given:
-- a service endpoint, that returns structured data in JSON format
+- A service endpoint that returns structured data in JSON format
-- a design
+- A design mockup

-That you can build a working example that demonstrates the following:
+That you can build a working example which demonstrates the following:
 - Retrieve serialized JSON data from an endpoint and parse it into a data structure
 - Use that deserialized data in a visualized User Interface that presents the information to the user of the app in a meaningful way